🌅 Building Semantic Search for 100k+ Creative Assets

 Why Pinecone

-- • Serverless architecture with zero maintenance
+- • Serverless architecture

-- • Metadata based filtering
+- • Metadata-based filtering

 - • High read performance

-- • Smooth large scale upserts
+- • Smooth large-scale upserts

 Index structure

-- • Cosine similarity with 1408 dimension vectors
+- • Cosine similarity with 1,408-dimensional vectors

-6. Search API
+Search API

 The FastAPI service handles:

-- • Text or image queries
+- • Text and image queries

 - • Embedding generation